hamropatro/guidelines/README.md

 - Nextjs with Typescript
 - UI frame-work: Framework7(client-side), ant-design for cms.
 Can be changed according to need.
 - Use of inline CSS is discouraged
-- Use of `!important` is not allowed.
+- Use of `!important` is highly discouraged.
+One exception is when you need to override the style from dependencies.
 - No logs should be visible on production deployment.
 It is advised to use debugger instead.
 - IDE: VS-Code or its derivatives and/or Intellij or its derivatives
 - For client-side: Light House score should always be above `80%` in each category before it can be deployed to production.